-Set at the foot of Mont Blanc, Europe's highest mountain at 16,000 feet, Chamonix has been a major alpine centre since the 19th century and is one of the most visited natural sites in the world.
+Set at the foot of Mont Blanc, Europe's highest mountain at 16,000ft, Chamonix has been a major alpine centre since the 19th century and is one of the most visited natural sites in the world.

 Chamonix is a fascinating traditional resort with a bustling atmosphere and is excellent for activities of all kinds.
-The picturesque town of Chamonix offers a good range of attractions, over 100 shops, bars and restaurants, a casino, as well as an Olympic ice rink, a sports complex with swimming pool, water slides & fitness centre (saunas, Turkish baths, solarium), 19 tennis courts, climbing wall, a bowling, 3 cinemas.
+Chamonix offers a good range of attractions, over 100 shops, bars and restaurants, a casino, as well as an Olympic ice rink, a sports complex with swimming pool, water slides & fitness centre, 19 tennis courts, a climbing wall, bowling and a 3-screen cinema.

 For more ideas read our blog about the '9 Summer Holiday Experiences Not to be Missed in Chamonix'!